Sample collection and mailing guide

 Pack your envelope

 When all samples are collected place the individual labeled bags into one larger envelope.
+Each individual DNA baggie should be labeled with the sample number only.

 Please include one note inside with